ToadNetwork/Docs/reference/control.md

 The keys to this address are held by DEVS Team.

-None deployed contracts can be upgraded.\
+None of the deployed contracts can be upgraded.\
 OnlyOwner does not have the ability to change any aspects of the contracts.

 ### $PAD Minter